 A Deacon’s Musing: Lent|40 Verses

-In this final 2016 Lenten blog, I shared shares the 40 Verses, which I wrote for each day of Lent.
+In this final 2016 Lenten blog, I shared the 40 Verses, which I wrote for each day of Lent.
 Each Verse was written in Twitter and was paired with an image.
 Each Verse also reflect the meaning of each corresponding number of the Lenten day.
 Finally, the accompanying Memes, which are displayed in the 4 galleries, are the result of that poetic Lenten discipline.

 A Deacon’s Musing: Lent|Vignette (An Ant)